9 Signs You’re Overstressed And Don’t Know It

 7. Frequent Mood Swings

 Stress hormones can cause dramatic swings from happiness to rage, or from misery to joy.
-This rollercoaster of feelings is exhausting in itself and is often a direct result of bottling up intense emotions rather than taking proper care of yourself.
+This rollercoaster of feelings is exhausting in itself.
+It can often be a direct result of bottling up intense emotions rather than taking proper care of yourself.

 If there is no other obvious explanation for your mood swings (such as an unfortunate episode of premenstrual tension), ask yourself what might be stressing you—and find someone to talk to about how you’re feeling.
 It’s much better to deliberately explore your emotions than it is to wait for them to explode unbiddenly.